Dreaming of Watercolor

 Paints

 Prang Watercolors– If you’re only wanting to create some basic splashes with bright colors, then this cheap option will suit you fine.
+These student grade paints are affordable and the pans are refillable.
 But be aware – any of the lovely blending, bleeding, or other hallmark watercolor effects won’t be possible with such a cheap product.

-Winsor & Newton Travel Palette – This palette is a great middle ground, giving decent quality paints without being too expensive.
-Plus it’s great for traveling, surprise surprise!
+Winsor & Newton Travel Palette – These watercolor palettes is a great middle ground, giving decent quality paints without being too expensive.
+Plus this watercolor set is great for traveling, surprise surprise!

 Dr. Ph.
-Martin’s Hydrus – This more expensive option is a much higher quality and will produce the cool effects you are looking for.
+Martin’s Hydrus – This more expensive option is a much higher quality and will produce the cool effects you are looking for, making the extra cost worth it.
 The only downside is that you need a palette to put the concentrated liquid pigment into.

-Sennelier Watercolors – This is my fanciest set of watercolors, and they are my absolute favorite!
+Sennelier Watercolors – These artist quality tube paints are my fanciest set of watercolors, and they are my absolute favorite!
 The colors are rich and creamy, and they produce a lovely texture when they dry.

-Finetec Gold Watercolor Palette – I use this palette constantly and it’s worth every single penny!
+Finetec Gold Watercolor Palette – Finetec offers many different types of palettes.
+I use this palette constantly and it’s worth every single penny!

 Finetec Pearl Paints – Another quality Finetec palette with 12 shimmery colors!